firasmidani/phenotypic-characterization/README.md

 ### Acknowledgements

-Many thanks to the rest of the Biolog team in the Britton lab for help in designing and building this workflow: James Collins, Ph.D., Heather Danhof, Ph.D., Colleen Brand, and Robert Britton, Ph.D.
+Many thanks to the rest of the Biolog team in the Britton lab help in designing and building this workflow: James Collins, Ph.D., Heather Danhof, Ph.D., Colleen Brand, and Robert Britton, Ph.D.
 This work was supported by the National Institutes of Health (U01AI124290).